Feedback-limited Accretion: Variable Luminosity from Growing Planets: Discussion

 \subsection{Feedback as a Slow Down Mechanism for Accretion}

-In the core accretion model \citep{pollack96}, Jupiter mass planets can enter into a runaway accretion phase, being able to double their masses on timescales as short as $10^4\,$yr.
+In the core accretion model \citep{pollack96}, Jupiter-mass planets can enter into a runaway accretion phase, being able to double their masses on timescales as short as $10^4\,$yr.
 In the disc fragmentation scenario \citep{boss97}, planets typically also grow very quickly, reaching the brown dwarf regime \citep[][but see also \cite{nayakshin15}]{stamatellos15}.

-It is interesting to note that in our model feedback acts as a limiting mechanism for planet growth, cutting the accretion rates between 37\%--47\% (see Figures \ref{FigFull_Acc1}, \ref{FigFull_Acc2}), and depleting the CPDs in a similar amount.
+It is interesting to note that in our model feedback acts as a limiting mechanism for planet growth, decreasing the accretion rate in 35\%--50\% (see Fig.~\ref{FigFull_Acc2}), but suggesting that accretion can still proceed {(cf. Sec.~\ref{sec_Discuss_Limitations} below).}